 Linux Technical and Networking Interview Questions

-63. What is Stateless Linux Server?
+63. What is a Stateless Linux Server?

-Stateless Linux Server is a centralized server without any states exists on the working station.
+Stateless Linux Server is a centralized server without any states existing on the working station.
 It might have situations when a specific system’s state takes a snapshot and the user needs all machines to be in a specific state.